Concordium/concordium-rosetta/tools/transfer-client/README.md

 in the app and transfer the export file `concordium-backup.concordiumwallet` to your PC.

-Then decrypt the export using [utils](https://developer.concordium.software/en/mainnet/net/references/developer-tools.html#decrypt-encrypted-output) and extract the keys using [jq](https://stedolan.github.io/jq/), e.g.:
+Then decrypt the export using [utils](https://developer.concordium.software/en/mainnet/net/references/developer-tools.html#decrypt-encrypted-output) and extract the key portion using [jq](https://stedolan.github.io/jq/), e.g.:
 ```shell
 $ utils decrypt --in concordium-backup.concordiumwallet | \
    jq '.value.identities[0].accounts[0].accountKeys' > sender.keys